To Report an Outage call (864) 859-4013 or Use SmartHub.

 - Use generators safely!!
 Connect the equipment you want to power directly to the outlets on the generator.
 Never connect a portable generator to a home's electrical system.
 This could injure or kill utility workers trying to restore power.

 After the Outage:

 If the outage is related to severe weather:

-Check outside where the power line attaches to your home.
-Damage to wiring coming in to your home, the weatherhead, conduit, and/or the meter base is the responsibility of the homeowner and will need to be repaired before we can restore power.
-When in doubt, call us…we’re here to help.
+- Check outside where the power line is attached to your home.
+Damage to wiring coming in to your home, the weatherhead, conduit, and/or the meter base is the responsibility of the homeowner and will need to be repaired before we can restore your power.
+When in doubt, call ECU... we're here to help.

-Inspect the power line between your house and the power pole.
-Damage to this line may be the reason your neighbor has power but you don’t.
+- Inspect the power line between your house and the power pole.
+Damage to this line may be the reason your neighbor has power but you do not.
 Call our office to report the problem.

 Restoration Priority of Power During a Major Outage: